shashanksc08/demo/README.md

 # demo
-this s my first Git repository. <br>
+this is my first Git repository. <br>
 Author - Shashank